jump-dev/JuMP.jl/README.md

 * Continuous
 * Integer-valued

-## Solver-independent callbacks

-JuMP supports solver-indepenent callbacks that allow you to modify aspects of solver behavior.
-We currently support lazy constraint generation callbacks, which are available with Gurobi, CPLEX, and GLPK.

 ## Bug reports and support

 Please report any issues via the Github **[issue tracker]**.
 All types of issues are welcome and encouraged; this includes bug reports, documentation typos, "how do I do this?" questions, feature requests, etc.